atolmid/CarND-Advanced-Lane-Lines/writeup.md

 Thus, one of the things that need to be done, is consider how this could be changed.
 The lanes in the video are mostly correctly detected and drawn, however in the challenge videos the results were not equally good, which means I have to revisit the process at a latter ti,e in order to make improvements.

-The main problem was in the case of shade, and light reflection.
+The main problem was in the case of shadow, and light reflection.
 In the shaded area for example, the HSV threshold included almost all shaded region, which extremely distorted the final outcome.

 An example can be seen in the next image: